ellapav/decision-tree/README.md

 We tune the hyperparameters: maximum depth (max\_depth), minimum node size (min\_samples\_split), gain in error reduction.

+Lastly, we report the validation and training error.

 ### Model 2: A random forest

+In this model we train a random forest to determine if patients are diabetic or not.

 We use the optimal hyperparameters from Model 1 to define the trees.

-We tune the hyperparameter ``n_estimators'', i.e., the number of trees.
+We tune the hyperparameter `n_estimators', i.e., the number of trees.

+Lastly, we report the validation and training error.

 %--------------------------------------- Required Packages -----------------------------------------%